Kepo Blog

 RSS reader interface with feed list and article list

-Capture a classic RSS reader layout with a source list, unread article list, and reading pane.
+A full RSS reader is built around a source list, unread article list, and reading pane.

-Kepo RSS desktop widget with recent feed items
+RSS desktop widget in Kepo with recent feed items

 Capture a Kepo RSS widget showing recent titles, source names, and timestamps in a compact desktop panel.

-Use a full reader when you follow many feeds
+Use a full RSS reader when you follow many feeds

-If you subscribe to dozens or hundreds of feeds, a desktop widget is the wrong primary interface.
-You need filtering, organization, read history, and a comfortable reading view.
+If you subscribe to dozens or hundreds of feeds, a desktop widget should not become your primary interface.
+You need folders, filtering, read history, syncing, and a comfortable reading view.

 Kepo can still sit next to that setup as a small monitor for the few feeds that matter during the workday, but it should not become a cramped replacement for a proper reading queue.